 May I convert or modify the objects and files?

 Yes, you can convert and modify the objects as you like in order to print them.
-You must not create and publish derived or modified versions of the boxes without my consent.
+You must not create and publish derived or modified versions of the storage boxes without my consent.

 Do you provide Fusion360 sources for the boxes?